 “What are the building blocks that plants are made off and how can we deconstruct their complex structures to convert them into sustainable products?”
 This is the main question that will be addressed in this cross-cutting and interdisciplinary MSc course.
 Biotechnology, biorefining, agrology, forestry, sustainability, chemistry, engineering, material science, and circular bio-economy are among the themes covered in the entire value chain “From plants to bioproducts”.
 The red thread of the course is the holistic biorefinery approach, where sustainable biomass utilization is optimized.

-The course will provide the theoretical basis for understanding the biosynthesis and structure of plant tissues and cell walls as well as plant growth - including carbon and nitrogen sequestration.
+The course will provide the theoretical basis for understanding the biosynthesis and structure of plant tissues and cell walls as well as plant growth.
 New breeding technologies and genetic tools that can be used to optimize biomass production and tailor biomasses in order to improve the biorefining processes will be covered.
 Along with this, new agricultural and forestry practices for sustainable intensification of our current production systems will be discussed.
 The options also include exploiting various biological waste streams and marine biomass (such as microalgae and seaweed).

 As an essential part of the course, (biomass) conversion technologies and the various biorefinery routes to produce solid, liquid and gaseous fuels and chemicals will be discussed in detail.
 This will include a theoretical understanding of chemical, enzymatic and microbial processes in the production of biogas, bioethanol, other upcoming fuels, feed, composites, biopolymers, wood modifications, and platform chemicals.
 Chemical and thermochemical pathways to produce biodiesel, drop-in fuels, and biochemicals, will be presented.
 Examples of high-value product and cascade utilization will be presented.